Sign up to receive email updates

 - Completed and signed application form

-- American College Testing Program (ACT) results and/or College Board Scholastic Assessment Test (SAT) results (NOTE: report any SAT/ACT updates)
+- American College Testing Program (ACT) results and/or College Board Scholastic Assessment Test (SAT) results (NOTE: report any SAT/ACT updates, especially new scores received after the October 1st deadline)

 - Resume of extracurricular activities